Orientation to Sustainable Environmental Assessment

 This week-long training is for agency or consultant staff with environmental assessment responsibilities, local government staff working on Federal programs, development professionals, and members of the public wanting to comment and influence federally-funded projects.

-The online class will be interactive; The first half of each day will be lecture-based and the second half will be in small groups in virtual break-out rooms.
+The class will be interactive; The first half of each day will be lecture-based and the second half will be in small groups.
 The class is structured so that small teams put together an environmental review for a case study site, working each day on the modules being studied.
-This will include a (virtual) site visit on Tuesday.
+This will include a site visit on Tuesday close to campus.

 By the end of this course, participants should be able to: